JSS University Mysore Allied Sciences 2026

 NEET UG 2026 biometric attendance: Verification at later stages

-The NEET 2026 biometric attendance system has been introduced to ensure a transparent and secure conduct of India's single undergraduate medical entrance examination.
+The NEET 2026 biometric attendance system has been introduced to ensure the transparent and secure conduct of India's single undergraduate medical entrance examination.
 With lakhs of students appearing for the exam, ensuring fairness and authenticity is important.
-Other importance of biometric attendance in NEET 2026 can be checked below.
+The importance of biometric attendance in NEET 2026 can be checked below.

 Strengthening exam security: The security of the examination process has become a major concern in recent years.
 Biometric authentication adds an extra layer of protection to the system.
 Along with admit card verification, ID proof checking, and CCTV surveillance, NEET 2026 biometric attendance adds on to the security mechanism.